stenvma81/rpghelper/README.md

 print(os.urandom(24))
 ```

 Should you so desire, create and activate a new Python virtual environment.
+Make sure you are in the /src folder.

 ```bash
 python3 -m venv venv